Why isn’t I’m a Celebrity on tonight? Everything you need to know

 Fans expecting new episodes will be left feeling quite confused

-I’m a Celebrity fans tuning in for this weekend’s episodes will be very disappointed.
+I’m a Celebrity fans tuning in for tonight’s episode will be very disappointed.

 On Friday (25 November), the first live show of this year’s series was cancelled for the first time ever as a “precautionary” measure due to Storm Arwen.

-These measures are being extended until at least Monday (30 November), following ITV’s announcement that Saturday (26 November) and Sunday’s (28 November) episodes are cancelled.
+These measures are being extended, following ITV’s announcement that Saturday (26 November) and Sunday’s (28 November) episodes are cancelled.

-Unlike Friday’s episode, in which the previous night’s events were broadcast, the Saturday and Sunday episodes will just be a compilation of highlights from previous series.
+Unlike Friday’s episode, in which the previous night’s events were broadcast, the Saturday and Sunday episodes were a compilation of highlights from previous series.

 This marks the first time an episode of I’m a Celebrity has been pulled in its 19-year history.